lukso-network/docs/docs/guides/universal-profile/edit-profile.md

 In this guide, we will store our Universal Profile metadata on [IPFS], a distributed file storage.

-We can add (or edit) any informations related to our UP by:
+We can add (or edit) any information related to our UP by:

 1. creating a new JSON file, with new / updated infos.
 2. uploading this file to IPFS.